sal55/langs/candm.md

 can write (s1; s2; s3), they can be as big as needed.
 But macro bodies cannot define new symbols.
 (They are mostly used with the inline assembler)

+**185** M has a companion scripting language called 'Q'.
+It is dynamically typed and interpreted.
+Its syntax is pretty much the same as M's syntax.
+It is currently being reimplemented to be better suited for embedding.
+Both have special features for them to work closely together (eg. 'exportq' mentioned earlier)

+Usually such pairings of languages are very different: C and Lua; C and Python, with interfacing between them more awkward.
+Partly because C has no knowledge of their needs.

+### Other Differences

-**185** There are other features that I decided not to have in the language (many live in the scripting language), or are experimental, or I'd been thinking of adding, but I think this is enough to be getting on with...
+There are some other features that I decided not to have in the language: many were to be imported from the scripting language), or are experimental, or I'd been thinking of adding, but I think this is enough to be getting on with...